vigna/webgraph-rs/README.md

 grant ANR-20-CE23-0002 of the French Agence Nationale de la Recherche.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the Italian MUR.
-Neither the European Union nor the Italian MUR can be held responsible for them
+Neither the European Union nor the Italian MUR can be held responsible for them.

 [transpose]: <https://docs.rs/webgraph/latest/webgraph/transform/fn.transpose.html>
 [simplify]: <https://docs.rs/webgraph/latest/webgraph/transform/fn.simplify.html>